Reece Devine

 Reece Devine (born 18 December 2001) is an English professional footballer who plays as a left-back for club Kidderminster Harriers.

 Career

+Manchester United

 After playing youth football with Wolverhampton Wanderers, Manchester City and Manchester United, Devine moved on loan to Scottish club St Johnstone in July 2021.
 He returned to his parent club in January 2022.

 On 28 January 2022, Devine joined League Two side Walsall on a loan deal until the end of the 2021–22 season.

+Swindon Town

 After his release from Manchester United, it was announced in June 2022 that he would sign for Swindon Town on 1 July 2022.
 In March 2023, he was ruled out for 4 months due following a hamstring injury.
+In March 2023, he was ruled out for approximately four months with a hamstring injury.

 He was released by the club at the end of the 2023–24 season.

+Kidderminster Harriers

 In August 2024, Devine signed with Kidderminster Harriers after a summer trial.
+In December 2024, he signed a contract extension with the club until 2026.